"Educating the community on sustainable healthy eating and self-sufficient living."

 statistics on how many farms are disappearing each year due to development is

 I purchased the farmland in January 2016 and established the “Watkins Farm for Our Future” a Non-Profit 501 (c) 3 in Mrs. Lilian Watkins honor.
-Proceeds from "Fair Weather Farm at Fairhill" farms market (produce, honey, eggs & wool) contributes to our non-profit.
-We are looking to raise funds towards restoring the historical farmhouse (which date back to 1840s) and other historical farm barns & buildings on the property, which are in desperate need of repair.
-We offer school children an opportunity to get out of the classrooms and into a natural environment were they learn about healthy eating and how gardens grow from farm to fork and see a working farm.
+We began offering school children an opportunity to get out of the classrooms and into a natural environment were they learn about healthy eating and how gardens grow from farm to fork and see a working farm.
 We want this farm to be a great educational resource & encourage the community to come & participate in learning about sustainable, healthy eating.
-We are also in the process of creating an educational barn to hold classes on self sufficiency, (something I know Mrs. Watkins was known for) including; how to grow, preserve and prepare food.
-The farm also intends to offer space for musical education and guest speakers in Holistic Health and Wellness.
+We are also in the process of renovating one of the barns as an educational barn to hold events & classes on self sufficiency, (something I know Mrs. Watkins was known for) including; how to grow, preserve and prepare food.
+The farm also intends to offer space for Musical Education and guest speakers in Environmental Studies and Holistic Health and Wellness.

-Will you contribute to our vision on creating a organic educational center to benefit our tri-state area?
+Will you contribute to our vision and help us continue creating a organic educational center to benefit our tri-state area?

 Please send your donation made out to "Watkins Farm for Our Future